mfkiwl/iXR-GNSS-IMU-navigation/README.md

 ## Note

-Still in update, thank you for your suggestions!
+Still in update, thank you for your suggestions! iXR forever!